William Jacks: Iron merchant

 Jacks moved to a shipyard in Sunderland, and then became manager of Sunderland and Seaham Engine Works and Foundry.
 With his language skills, he was sent on an errand to Italy to intercept goods that the buyer did not intend to pay for, and not only retrieved the goods, but sold them at a higher price and obtained fresh business for his employers.
 He was encouraged to join a business in Glasgow in 1870 and founded the iron and steel merchants William Jacks & Co in 1880.
 He built and sold steamers, completed large contracts for ironwork, and became a director of several companies.
 It was in the 1885 that Jacks took as a junior partner in the firm Bonar Law, future Conservative prime minister.
 Although Jacks' politics were on the opposite side of those of the junior partner, his example may have had an influence on the younger man.

 Political career

-In 1885 Jacks was elected as the Member of Parliament (MP) for Leith District of Burghs but in the 1886 general election which followed Gladstone played what was known as the "Leith dirty trick", standing unopposed and thus ousting his former supporter.
+In 1885 Jacks was elected as the Member of Parliament (MP) for Leith District of Burghs in place of Andrew Grant (MP), but in the 1886 general election which followed Gladstone played what was known as the "Leith dirty trick", standing unopposed and thus ousting his former supporter.
 In the by-election which followed in August 1886 when Gladstone decided to resume the Midlothian seat he had feared losing, Jacks stood as a Liberal Unionist, but was heavily defeated.
 In the 1892 general election Jacks stood again as a Liberal and was elected MP for Stirlingshire, but lost that seat in 1895.

 Jacks was elected Chairman of the British Iron Trade Association in 1893 and was afterwards President of the West of Scotland Iron and Steel Institute and of Glasgow Chamber of Commerce.
 He was the first Chairman of Commercial College in Glasgow.